-\keypoint{Definition of Few-shot AD} CLIP-based few-shot AD aims to detect anomaly images using only a few images in the target domain.
-The meaning of the term ``Few-shot" is similar to that of few-shot OOD detection.
-In few-shot AD, the term ``Few-shot" refers to the use of a few normal images in the target domain during training or inference phases.
-For instance, the method with additional training with a few normal images in the target domain can be regarded as a few-shot method~\cite{miyai2023locoop, ming2023does}.
-Even without training, if a method uses a few normal images in the target domain as a reference, we regard it as a few-shot method~\cite{jeong2023winclip}.
+\keypoint{Definition of Few-shot AD} VLM-based few-shot AD aims to detect anomaly images using only a few images in the target domain.
+The meaning of the term ``Few-shot'' is similar to that of few-shot OOD detection.
+In few-shot AD, the term ``Few-shot'' refers to the use of a few images in the target domain during training or inference phases.
+For instance, the method with additional training with a few images in the target domain can be regarded as a few-shot method~\citep{li2024promptad}.
+Even without training, if a method uses a few images in the target domain as a reference, it is regarded as a few-shot method~\citep{jeong2023winclip}.